paultongyoo/churn-model-evaluation-platform/README.md

 The following steps are required to activate pre-commit hooks for this repository:

+1. Navigate to `{REPO_DIR}/code/orchestration/` and run `pipenv shell` if you haven't already
-1. Navigate to `{REPO_DIR}` and run `pre-commit install`
+2. Navigate to `{REPO_DIR}` and run `pre-commit install`
-2. Ensure your Docker Engine is running (needed for LocalStack-based integration tests)
+3. Ensure your Docker Engine is running (needed for LocalStack-based integration tests)
-3. Run `make quality` to generate the required `.pre-commit-config.yaml` file from `.pre-commit-config.template.yaml`
+4. Run `make quality` to generate the required `.pre-commit-config.yaml` file and execute the hooks

 Generating `.pre-commit-config.yaml` was needed to inject the absolute path to the `code/orchestration/modeling` module folder for `pylint` (future improvement: use relative path instead).
 For this reason, `.pre-commit-config.yaml` is included in `.gitignore` to not commit cleartext absolute path in case you commit your repo publicly.